zevo-enterprise/zevo-enterprise/README.md

 ---

 <h3> Pay Overtime for urgent and extremely urgent activities.
 Time bank for activities of a conclusive nature.
 Commute time "Dislocation", calculated as a time bank at a rate of one-third.
-"1/3 Bank Time, To reduce the delay – Dislocation" </h3>
+"One-third of the time spent commuting is credited to a time bank to compensate for the time taken to travel to work." </h3>

 ---